achingbrain/munitorum/README.md

 #### Space Marine Legions

-- Legion Support Detachments can take up to 4 upgrades (though none have more than 4 upgrade options), what about Line Detachments?
-- Legion Assault Marine line detachment missing Drop Assault upgrade compared to Assault Marine Support Detachment
+- Legion Tactical Detachments have no Drop Assault upgrade but can take Assault Claws
+- Kharybdis Assault Claws have Tactical, Assault, Dreadnought & Rapier transport capacities but Tactical/Assault detachments do not have the 'Assault Claw' upgrade, neither do Assault Support, the various Dreadnought Talons or Rapier Batteries - e.g. should everything with the 'Drop Assault' upgrade also have the 'Assault Claw' upgrade?
 - Legion Terminator Detachments can take the Teleport Upgrade but also include Tanks and Dreadnoughts, do these get the Teleport special rule too?
 - Should taking the Teleport upgrade require Spacecraft in the same way as taking Drop Pods/Dreadclaws?
-- Word Bearer Contemptor Dreadnought talon has Centurion & Dreadnought upgrades, regular Legion Contemptor Dreadnought Talon does not
-- Night Lords Night Raptor and Raven Guard Dark Fury detachments are similar to assault marines but have no Drop Assault option?
+- Night Lords Night Raptor detachments are similar to assault marines but have no Drop Assault option?
-- Iron Warriors Artillery Battery has no Hyperios upgrade but Legion Artillery Battery does
 - Magnus the Red, Vulkan, Ferrus Manus and Leman Russ take legion-specific Terminator bodyguard, all other Primarchs use generic legion types - is this intentional?
 - Stats are given for Damocles Command Rhino but no detachment can take one as an upgrade
 - Stats are given for Iron Warriors Tormentor but no rules for adding to detachments
 - White Scars Destroyer Detachment is identical to generic Legion Destroyer Detachment
-- Sanguinius has jump pack rule but only 15cm move - other jump pack troops have a 30cm move
+- No loyalist legions have Custodes in their ally lists
+- White Scar allies table has 'Dark Angel Allies' as the title
+- Legion Dreadnought Talons have the 'Centurion' upgrade but Leviathan & Contemptor Talons do not
-- Leman Russ' bodyguard have the Ferocity rule but he doesn't
+- Word Bearer Contemptor Talons have the 'Centurion' upgrade but the Legion version does not
-- Traitor legion cohesive/disruptive allies vary legion by legion but loyalist legions seem to be missing that so just fall back to the generic Legion Astartes ally types?
+- How does adding a Centurion to a Dreadnought Talon work?
+Replace one Dreadnought stand with something like the 40k Blood Angels Librarian Dreadnought or an additional stand of power armoured marines, one of which is a character?

 #### Titan Legions

 - How many upgrades can Legio Titanicus units take?
 - Should Laser Burner Battle Titan Weapon be AND instead of OR like other weapons with both assault and small arms profiles?
-- Only the Warhound titan has the 'Walker' rule - Imperator, Reaver, Warlord and Warmonger titans do not
 - Can titans have a Legate and a Veteran Princeps or just one of them?
 - If just one, what about the Warhound Scout Pack detachment (which comes with 2x titans)?
 - The 'Carapace Landing Pad' titan weapon option is not marked as 'Carapace mount only'
 - Warmonger has 'Doomstrike Missles', are these the same as 'Deathstrike Missiles'?
-- Warmonger 'Head Gun' firepower rating is marked 'Head Gun' - what is the firepower?

 #### Legio Custodes